kimo26/Emoji_Skintones/README.md

 ## The Fitzpatrick Scale

 The Fitzpatrick scale is a six-point classification system for human skin color.
-It's used in this library to represent a range of skin tones for human emojis.
+Emoji characters can be modified to use one of five different skin tone modifiers.
+Each tone is based on the Fitzpatrick Scale.

-In this library, we use the Fitzpatrick scale to apply skin tone modifiers to human emojis.
-The `Fitzpatrick` enum in the `emoji_skin_tone` module represents the six types of the Fitzpatrick scale:
+The `Fitzpatrick` enum in the `emoji_skin_tone` module represents the five different skin tone modifiers:

-- `Fitzpatrick.TYPE_1`: Light skin, often burns and rarely tans (e.g., 👩🏻‍💻)
-- `Fitzpatrick.TYPE_2`: Fair skin, burns easily and tans minimally (e.g., 👩🏼‍💻)
-- `Fitzpatrick.TYPE_3`: Medium skin, may burn but tans uniformly (e.g., 👩🏽‍💻)
-- `Fitzpatrick.TYPE_4`: Olive skin, rarely burns and tans well (e.g., 👩🏾‍💻)
-- `Fitzpatrick.TYPE_5`: Moderately pigmented brown skin, very rarely burns and tans very easily (e.g., 👩🏿‍💻)
-- `Fitzpatrick.TYPE_6`: Heavily pigmented black skin, never burns and tans very easily (e.g., 👩🏿‍💻)
+- `Fitzpatrick.type_1_2`: Light skin (e.g. 👩🏻)
+- `Fitzpatrick.type_3`: Medium-Light skin (e.g. 👩🏼)
+- `Fitzpatrick.type_4`: Medium skin (e.g. 👩🏽)
+- `Fitzpatrick.type_5`: Medium-Dark skin (e.g. 👩🏾)
+- `Fitzpatrick.type_6`: Dark skin (e.g. 👩🏿)

 You can use these types with the `apply_skin_tone` function to apply skin tone modifiers to human emojis in a string.